Is daily project routine work enough for your success?

-The QA teams face many challenges in routine work, like – too many defects in sanity testing, defects during UAT phase, lack of time for testing, lack of input data for testing, issues in test environments and many more.
+The QA teams face many challenges in routine work, like – too many defects insanity testing, defects during UAT phase, lack of time for testing, lack of input data for testing, issues in test environments and much more.

 Start with the list of issues faced by your team in last one month.
 Discuss it with your team, do the root cause analysis and come up with the solutions to avoid repetition of it in future.
 You can also involve your team lead or manager if required.